 The output rate allows changing how fast the engine react to OSC messages.
-The lower the value is, the more reactive Spat will be, but it will also increased the stress on the CPU.
-If you experienced some CPU overload when moving sources through OSC command you can try to increase the value.
+The lower the value is, the more reactive Spat will be, but it will also increase the stress on the CPU.
+If you experienced some CPU overload when moving sources through OSC command, you can try to increase the value (Ultimate only).
 By default, it is set to 5.0 ms.

 OSC preset are: